Long Road Trip Guides

 Suggested stops

-Breakfast – Kamat Upachar (Sira), Sai Palace (Between Sira and Hiriyur), Cafe Coffee Day (Sira), Upadhya Ruchi (Chitradurga byepass), Kapatharu ( after Tumkur), Adigas Pakashala (Sira Byepass).
+Breakfast – Cafe Coffee Day (Sira), Upadhya Ruchi (Chitradurga byepass), Kapatharu ( after Tumkur), Adigas Pakashala (Sira Byepass), Naivedyam ( Chitradurga Byepass, newly opened).
+If you are ok with a slightly delayed Breakfast and want to have yummy Davanagere Benne Dosey ( Davanagere Butter Dosa), then stop at Apoorva Resort on the highway on Davanagere Byepass.
 Our Choice is Adigas Paakashala and Upadhya Ruchi.
-All these places have rest rooms.
+All these places have restrooms.

-Lunch – Either one can have at Kamat Upachar on the Mumbai – Managlore highway.
+Lunch – Either one can have it at Kamat Upachar on the Mumbai – Mangalore highway.
 At the junction where you join the Mumbai – Mangalore highway, turn left and drive for a kilometre to see Kamat Upachar.
-If you are OK to wait for another 45 minutes, then you can have lunch in Amruth Hotel in Karwar whose specialty is sea food Amrut restaurant in Karwar.
+If you are OK with waiting for another 45 minutes, then you can have lunch at Amruth Hotel in Karwar whose speciality is seafood Amrut restaurant in Karwar.

 Google Map – https://goo.gl/maps/etwkirKWupx